alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Feeds/Aggregated.rst

 ======================== ============== =================================
- offset_start             integer        The first entry to retrieve per_page                 integer        The number of entry to retrieve feeds                    array          An array of feed ids, aggregate will be on given ids
+ offset_start             integer        The first entry to retrieve per_page                 integer        The number of entry to retrieve feeds                    array          An array of feeds ids, aggregate will be on given ids
 ======================== ============== =================================

 Response Fields